Skip to content

 Market matchingThe right exchange market paired to each bookmaker offerA mismatched market produces wrong opportunities.

-LiquidityLiquidity context, not just a headline lay priceA lay price with no money behind it cannot be placed.
+LiquidityLiquidity depth alongside the lay priceA lay price with no money behind it cannot be placed.

-FreshnessA current lay price, timestampedExchange prices move fast; stale lays mislead.
+Update timeA current lay price, timestampedExchange prices move fast, and stale lays mislead.

 GatingUnactionable opportunities removedUngated rows break trust when users cannot place them.